-Remember that press releases are a major form of branding, something that is exponentially vital in the online marketing world of the present day.
-SEO has shifted to being more about branding and engaging content than about getting backlinks.
+Remember that press releases are a major form of branding, which is exponentially vital in today’s online marketing world.
+SEO today is often more about branding and engaging content than just getting backlinks.

-According to Business Know How, the best way to write a classy elevator pitch that has viral potential is to have the following information at hand: knowledge of your brand, products, and services; an understanding of your market; research on what your competition is doing, and an awareness of the competitive edge you have to offer.
+The best way to write a classy elevator pitch with viral potential is to make sure you know your brand, understand your market, and have a deep understanding of the competitive edge you have to offer.

 Rule No. 5: Abide by the Editing Process

 Editors at press release distribution services, newspapers, and online news websites are stringent.
-You’ve got to bear in mind that they are all fervent studiers of the English language, AP style, tone, and prose.
+Keep in mind that they are usually fervent studiers of the English language, AP style, tone, and prose.
 They don’t see any wiggle room in proper grammar or adherence to style; they see only black and white with no spatial gray area in between.

 Rule No. 6: Collaborate to Succeed

-Cross promoting is often referred to by many in the industry as the “Free Form of Advertising,” which is exactly how the Edward Lowe Foundation references it.
-Cross promoting can exist across vast mediums, with public relations being one of them.
+Cross promoting is often called free advertising, which is exactly how the Edward Lowe Foundation references it.
+Cross promoting can help your information spread across multiple platforms quickly.

-Three inherent and innate rules do apply: cost, control, and credibility.
+But, there are three inherent rules of cross-promotion: cost, control, and credibility.